-Breast prosthesis to be worn as a result of breast cancer surgery
+Breast prostheses to be worn after breast cancer surgery

 Is breast reconstruction considered a cosmetic surgery?

-When is the best time to go for a breast reconstruction surgery after a mastectomy?
+When is the best time to go for breast reconstruction after a mastectomy?

 For my experience, I get the best aesthetic results when I perform the reconstruction at the same time as the mastectomy (known as immediate reconstruction).